Clinic Mastery Marketing

 What you can do

-Describe the funding pathways.
-'Medicare-rebated sessions with a Mental Health Care Plan' is factual and useful.
-It also pre-qualifies the patient.
+'Medicare rebated sessions with a Mental Health Care Plan' is factual and useful.
+It answers the question most patients have before they even pick up the phone.

 How to handle the patient's pain without crossing the line